Shopify/hydrogen-v1/packages/eslint-plugin/README.md

 ### Using Shopify CLI

-You can automatically set up `eslint` using the Shopify CLI by running the following command within your Hydrogen app:
+You can automatically set up `eslint` using Shopify CLI by running the following command within your Hydrogen app:

 ```bash
 yarn shopify hydrogen add eslint